 IPHS awards the best Postgraduate Planning History Paper presented at an IPHS conference.
 Papers must be sole authored by the postgraduate student and entrants must register and attend the conference.
-Students enrolled in a master’s by coursework or research or in a doctorate are eligible for the award.
+Students enrolled in a master degree by coursework or research or in a doctorate are eligible for the award.

-IPHS has created an award in honour of Anthony Sutcliffe (founding member of IPHS and Planning Perspectives).
-The award recognizes the best dissertation in the field of planning history written in English and completed during the two years preceding the conference.
-There is no restriction on topic, but submissions that most directly and innovatively address the internationalism of the modern planning movement in line with much of Sutcliffe’s work are especially welcome.
+The best dissertation in the field of planning history written in English and completed during the two years preceding the IPHS international conference.
+There is no restriction on topic, but submissions that most directly and innovatively address the internationalism of the modern planning movement, in line with much of Sutcliffe’s work, are especially welcome.